canonical/vanilla-framework/templates/docs/patterns/chip.md

 <hr>

-Our chip component is to be used to display small actionable pieces of information.
+Use the chip component to display small actionable or informative pieces of information.

 <div class="embedded-example"><a href="/docs/examples/patterns/chip/with-dismiss" class="js-example">
 View example of the default chip pattern
 </a></div>

+### Colour coding

 Chips come in 5 colours.
 The default is neutral (grey).
-Use any of the following flavours to style valuesthat have semantic or otherwise colour coded meaning:
+Use any of the following flavours to style values that have semantic or otherwise colour-coded meaning:

 <div class="embedded-example"><a href="/docs/examples/patterns/chip/positive" class="js-example">
-View example of the neutral chip pattern
+View example of the positive chip pattern
 </a></div>
 <div class="embedded-example"><a href="/docs/examples/patterns/chip/caution" class="js-example">
-View example of the neutral chip pattern
+View example of the caution chip pattern
 </a></div>
 <div class="embedded-example"><a href="/docs/examples/patterns/chip/negative" class="js-example">
-View example of the neutral chip pattern
+View example of the negative chip pattern
 </a></div>
 <div class="embedded-example"><a href="/docs/examples/patterns/chip/information" class="js-example">
-View example of the neutral chip pattern
+View example of the information chip pattern
 </a></div>

 The Vanilla docs use colour coded chips to highlight recent changes in component status.
 You can see them in the side navigation.

+### Dense chips

+If you need to place a chip in a dense context, use the class `is-dense` to reduce the padding and overall height of the chip:

+<div class="embedded-example"><a href="/docs/examples/patterns/chip/dense" class="js-example">
+View example of the dense chip pattern
+</a></div>

+### Inline chips

+The default chip has margins and padding set so it aligns to paragraphs and within search fields.
+If you need to use as an inline element nested inside another element, use the class `is-inline`:

+<div class="embedded-example"><a href="/docs/examples/patterns/chip/dense" class="js-example">
+View example of the inline chip pattern
+</a></div>

 ## Import